2-5-Foundation/vane_web3/README.md

 7. Remote Db (Airtable)

     - a naive solution to dht ( peer discovery mechanism) as new users for vane will register their peer id along with account addresses to remote airtable server as a means to be discovered by other peers.

+## Features
+1. Vane provides a comprehensive safety net for Web3 users by ensuring receiver address confirmation, transaction execution simulation, and ownership verification of the receiver's account, thereby preventing losses from incorrect addresses and network selections before routing transactions to the intended destination.

+2. Batching transactions, reducing fees drastically.